ozkriff/awesome-quads/README.md

 - [cubedesu](https://github.com/stanleydesu/cubedesu) - Rubik's Cube simulator.
 - [Procedural Spider](https://darthdeus.itch.io/procedural-spider) - a game where you play a big spider chasing small spiders made for LD49.
 - [onitama_macroquad](https://github.com/Hydrazer/onitama_macroquad) - Onitama implementation.
+- [Excavation Site Alpha](https://github.com/gamma-delta/excavation-site-alpha) - build as far down into the earth as you can for LD48.

 ### On top of `miniquad`